YouTube stops Russell Brand making money from his videos after sexual assault allegations - KTVZ

 By Clare Sebastian and Niamh Kennedy, CNN

-London (CNN) — YouTube has decided to temporarily prevent comedian Russell Brand from making money from his videos following multiple allegations of rape and sexual assault against him.
+London (CNN) — YouTube is temporarily preventing comedian Russell Brand from making money from his videos following multiple allegations of rape and sexual assault against him.

 In a statement to CNN Tuesday, YouTube said it had “suspended monetization on Russell Brand’s channel” for violating its Creator Responsibility policy, which sets standards for how creators should behave on and off the platform.